 made possible with the right technology, you can gain a full understanding of customer needs and motivations.
 Artificial intelligence can perceive all impacts to store-wide demand.
 In fact, you cannot achieve a full understanding of consumer demand without proven AI and machine learning.

 Currently, 52% of retail supply chain executives say they spend too much time on data crunching – AI and machine learning solutions overcome this.
-Demand systems must also include machine learning, which drives continuous improvement of demand and forecast accuracy.
+Demand forecasting systems must also include machine learning, which drives continuous improvement of demand and forecast accuracy.
 AI can leverage massive sets of information from all sides of consumer behavior to help you understand the full picture.
 It allows you to track every movement and trend to shed light on who your customer is and what he or she wants out of their retailer relationships.

 Retailers need technology that provides a unified view of consumer activity.